XMOS: Products

 Xmos designs multicore microcontrollers under the XCORE series.
 While the second generation launched in 2015, had dedicated audiocontroller spun off and were used in soundboards as well as headphone amplifiers, the third generation was launched in 2020 and focused on applications within the AIoT.
 The fourth generation added RISC-V compatibility and was announced in December 2022.

 In 2025, it announced a recategorisation of its XCORE hardware, defining it as a Generative System-on-Chip (GenSoC), a type of SoC that is specifically designed to accommodate generative AI-based natural language tools.

+XC programming language

+XC is a programming language developed by XMOS to support real-time, embedded, and parallel programming on the company's xcore processor architecture.
+It is designed to provide deterministic execution and fine-grained concurrency, enabling software-defined solutions for time-critical applications such as audio processing, industrial control, and communications.

+XC was introduced by XMOS in the late 2000s as part of its toolchain for programming xcore processors.
+It was designed to offer a high-level abstraction for expressing parallelism and hardware interaction, building on the principles of the occam programming language and the Communicating Sequential Processes (CSP) model developed by Tony Hoare.

+Over time, XMOS has shifted its development tools toward standard C and C++ compilers, but XC remains a key part of the legacy toolchain and is still supported in the XTC Tools suite.

+Design and Features

+XC combines elements of C with concurrency and communication constructs inspired by occam.
+Key features include: